raphaelvallat/pingouin/README.rst

 Development
 ===========

-To see the code or report a bug, please visit the `github repository <https://github.com/raphaelvallat/pingouin>`_.
+To see the code or report a bug, please visit the `GitHub repository <https://github.com/raphaelvallat/pingouin>`_.

 Note that this program is provided with NO WARRANTY OF ANY KIND.
 If you can, always double check the results with another statistical software.